Employer Recruiting Guidelines & Procedures

 Employer Account Review Process

-For a successful Handshake account registration with a high trust score, employers must:
+For a successful Handshake account registration, employers must:

 - Complete all required sections.